Browse by Medical Category

 Dr. Glykys received his Medical Degree from the Universidad de Carabobo, Valencia, Venezuela (2001), followed by a year of general medicine practice in underserved communities in Carabobo, Venezuela.
 He obtained a Doctoral Degree in Neuroscience (2002-07) at the University of California, Los Angeles (UCLA) using electrophysiological techniques to study: GABA(A) receptor subunits mediating phasic and tonic inhibition; neuronal hyper-excitability; and the characterization of a mouse model of autosomal dominant nocturnal frontal lobe epilepsy.
 Next, he did two years of post-doctoral research at MGH (2007-09) studying neonatal seizures and intracellular chloride changes during early development.
 During his research time, he obtained an American Epilepsy Society pre-doctoral and post-doctoral fellowship as well as a UCLA Gonda Fellowship.

 Dr. Glykys currently practices general pediatric neurology at Cambridge Health Alliance.
-He is heavily involved in basic neuroscience reearch in neuronal chloride development and its change during neontal seizures and pediatric traumatic brain injury.
+He is heavily involved in basic neuroscience research in neuronalchloride development and its change during neonatal seizures and pediatric traumatic brain injury.